enif77/BasicBasic/README.md

 # BasicBasic Interpreter

 BasicBasic is a basic implementation of the ECMA-55 Minimal BASIC System.
 It is a direct interpreter without any compilation phase.
-Can execute a script in a file or work directly as a "super smart calculator thing". :-)
+Can execute a script in a file or work directly as a "super smart calculator thingy". :-)

 Right now it is a bit incomplete.
 Bigest missing parts are: